 The financial commitment varies by organization.
 Fees cover inter/national dues, chapter operating expenses, and social functions.
 There may be additional costs throughout the semester for items such as photos, gifts, apparel, philanthropies, and special events.
 Students are encouraged to ask about payment plans and scholarships available through the chapter and the affiliated inter/national organization.
-Average expenses for chapters affiliated with the governing council include:

-IFC: \$750 first semester, \$750/semester if living outside chapter facility, \$3,000/semester when living in the chapter facility

-NPHC: \$1,250/academic year

-CPC: First semester dues: \$1,200; Live-in costs/dues: \$5,350 (per semester; Live out dues: \$970 per semester)

-UGC: \$350/semester

-How much time is required to be a member of a sorority or fraternity?

-As with other student involvement, the more time and effort contributed to the membership experience, the larger the benefits received.
+Average expenses for chapters affiliated with the governing council include: IFC: \$750 first semester, \$650/semester if living outside chapter facility, \$3,000/semester when living in the chapter facility NPHC: \$1,250/first semester; \$250 subsequent semesters CPC: First semester dues: \$1,200; Live-in costs/dues: \$5,350 (per semester; Live out dues: \$970 per semester) UGC: \$350/semester How much time is required to be a member of a sorority or fraternity?
+Your involvement will fit into your weekly schedule and, as with other student involvement, the more time and effort contributed to the membership experience, the larger the benefits received.
 Basic membership will consist of one chapter meeting per week, but will not result in much personal growth or the ability to create strong bonds with other members.
 Participating in other opportunities, such as community service projects, philanthropy events, brotherhood/sisterhood activities, holding a leadership position, etc., will establish relationships and bonds that will last a lifetime.
-Your Greek involvement will fit into your weekly schedule and allow time for classes, coursework, family, employment, and involvement in other student organizations.
+Your sorority or fraternity involvement will fit into your weekly schedule and allow time for classes, coursework, family, employment, and involvement in other student organizations.
 Do I need to identify as a student of color to join a NPHC or UGC sorority or fraternity?
 No. Chapters within NPHC and UGC are open to students of all ethnic, racial, and cultural backgrounds.
 The culturally based sororities and fraternities were founded to provide students of color the opportunity to build support systems and relationships that will allow them to succeed at institutions of higher education.
 Membership in these organizations is open to all students, with education, service, and philanthropic initiatives focused on underserved populations.
 Will joining a sorority or fraternity have a negative impact on my grades?
 Academic achievement is the foundational value of all sororities and fraternities.
 Academic standards include maintaining a minimum GPA and academic support initiatives such as tutoring, study sessions, and other programs to assist members.
 Students who utilize these resources and properly balance their time commitments will find that membership will enhance their academic performance.
 Studies have consistently found that sorority and fraternity members tend to be significantly more likely to graduate and report more satisfaction with their university experience than unaffiliated students.
 Is hazing a traditional practice in sororities and fraternities at Illinois State?
 Hazing is any action that produces bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, or ridicule.
 All national fraternal organizations and institutions of higher education have banned hazing.
-Illinois State University and the Greek councils rigorously enforce hazing policies, and organizations that violate them are subject to immediate suspension of campus and Greek council recognition and privileges.

-The rituals of Greek organizations have nothing to do with hazing; they are not scary, shameful, or degrading.
+Illinois State University and the SFL councils rigorously enforce hazing policies, and organizations that violate them are subject to immediate suspension of campus and SFL council recognition and privileges.
+The rituals of SFL organizations have nothing to do with hazing; they are not scary, shameful, or degrading.
 Although rituals are the most important part of membership, it is not hazing.

-Sorority and Fraternity Life

-A Unit of the Dean of Students Office

-225 Bone Student Center Campus Box 2700 Normal, IL 61790-2700
+Sorority and Fraternity Life A Unit of the Dean of Students Office 225 Bone Student Center Campus Box 2700 Normal, IL 61790-2700 (309) 438-3212 SororityFraternityLife@IllinoisState.edu RedbirdLife.IllinoisState.edu/Organization/SororityFraternityLife - ilstusfl - f Sorority & Fraternity Life at Illinois State

-SororityFraternityLife@IllinoisState.edu